-Chances are if you live in the North and bought a tree, the nursery staff recommended you wrap its young trunk to guard against damage.
-So let’s talk about the what, why, and how of tree wrap, and if it’s even necessary!
+Chances are if you live in the North and buy a tree, the nursery staff will recommend you wrap its young trunk in winter to guard against damage.
+So let’s talk about tree wrap, what it is, why to use it, and how.

 What is Tree Wrap?